K-Pran11/aml-detection/README.md

 # Real-Time Anti-Money Laundering (AML) Detection Model

-This project implements a real-time Anti-Money Laundering (AML) detection system for financial transactions using a combination of machine learning and rule-based checks.
+This project implements a real-time Anti-Money Laundering (AML) detection system for financial transactions using a combination of machine learning (Isolation forest) and rule-based checks.

 ## Getting Started